mtngrown/mtngrown.github.io/source/2014/11/07/flash-3-by-3.html.markdown

 with the real victims getting blown out in explosions.
 That's just bad luck.

+And I only managed to rescue 3 real victims.

 I used some APs to put out fires in this game as well, first time for that.